Zekromaster/MensaUnisaCacher/README.md

 # MensaUnisa/Cacher Proof of Concept
-> &#x26a0;&#xfe0f; **This is a proof of concept**: Development of the new version
+> ⚠️ **This is a proof of concept, which doesn't even work anymore**
-> (which is, sadly, not written in POSIX Shell) is done on the main branch.
-Occasional
-> bugfixes will still be published since this is the version currently deployed on
-> at least one (1) machine.
+>
+> The UniSa refectory completely overhauled the way they publish menus in such
+> a way that this parser stopped working, and additionally started publishing the
+> menu through conventional social media in an easily accessible way that makes this project,
+> meant to enable a Telegram bot publishing the menu, frankly redundant.

 A simple set of scripts that converts University of Salerno's refectory's online published menus to a set of csv tables and also downloads them in three different